Stanley Baldwin: Rearmament

 Churchill wrote to a friend: "I have never heard such a squalid confession from a public man as Baldwin offered us yesterday".
 In 1935 Baldwin wrote to J. C. C. Davidson in a letter now lost that said of Churchill: "If there is going to be a war – and no one can say that there is not – we must keep him fresh to be our war Prime Minister".
 Thomas Dugdale also claimed Baldwin said to him: "If we do have a war, Winston must be Prime Minister.
 If he is in [the Cabinet] now we shan't be able to engage in that war as a united nation".
 The General Secretary of the Trades Union Congress, Walter Citrine, recalled a conversation he had had with Baldwin on 5 April 1943: "Baldwin thought his [Churchill's] political recovery was marvellous.
 He, personally, had always thought that if war came Winston would be the right man for the job".

 The Labour Party strongly opposed the rearmament programme.
 Clement Attlee said on 21 December 1933: "For our part, we are unalterably opposed to anything in the nature of rearmament".
 On 8 March 1934, Attlee said, after Baldwin defended the Air Estimates, "we on our side are out for total disarmament".
 On 30 July 1934, Labour moved a motion of censure against the government because of its planned expansion of the RAF.
 Attlee spoke for it: "We deny the need for increased air arms...and we reject altogether the claim of parity".
-Sir Stafford Cripps also said on that occasion that it was fallacy that Britain could achieve security through increasing air armaments.
-On 22 May 1935, the day after Hitler had made a speech claiming that German rearmament offered no threat to peace, Attlee asserted that Hitler's speech gave "a chance to call a halt in the armaments race".
+Stafford Cripps also said on that occasion that it was fallacy that Britain could achieve security through increasing air armaments.
+On 22 May 1935, the day after Hitler had made a Reichstag speech claiming that German rearmament offered no threat to peace, Attlee asserted that Hitler's speech gave "a chance to call a halt in the armaments race".
 Attlee also denounced the Defence White Paper of 1937: "I do not believe the Government are going to get any safety through these armaments".